Farah, Afghanistan: Civil war to present

 During late evening of 14 May 2018, Taliban fighters stormed the city from multiple directions.
 By 15 May 2018, the Taliban, during their annual spring offensive, captured Farah from the Afghan government, with only the provincial governor's compound remaining under the control of Afghan forces.
-However, by 16 May Afghan Armed Forces, along with elements of the US Armys 2-12th infantry regiment belonging to the 4th infantry division along with several interpreters backed by the United States Air Force recaptured the city, while fighting moved on to the outlying areas of it.
+However, by 16 May Afghan Armed Forces, along with elements of the US Armys 2–12th infantry regiment belonging to the 4th infantry division along with several interpreters backed by the United States Air Force recaptured the city, while fighting moved on to the outlying areas of it.
 National Directorate of Security headquarters have been razed during the fighting.
 Taliban fighters have claimed that they withdrew after achieving their objectives and capturing weapon and equipment stockpiles.
 On May 16, government security forces backed by US air support reasserted control over Farah after driving the Taliban out of the city center.
 The security forces then conducted a clearing operation.
 Abdul Basir Salangi, governor of Farah Province, said that the clashes left at least 25 members of the government security forces and five civilians dead, and at least 300 Taliban fighters were also killed.

 On 28 May 2020, the Taliban killed seven policemen in Farah in an attack on a police post during which eight Taliban militants were also killed.
 The attack was conducted just after the end of the three-day Eid ceasefire announced by the Taliban in the country, which lasted from 24 to 26 May 2020.

 On 10 August 2021, the Taliban captured the Police HQ and Governor's office of the city as part of the 2021 Taliban offensive.

 Demographics

-Recent statistics (2015) showed the city population of about 54,000.
-Pashtuns form the majority of the city's population, constituting 80%, with the Aimaks at 10% and the remaining Baloch.
-More than 80% of the province consists of ethnic Pashtuns (excluding Kuchi nomades) followed by Aimaks as the second largest group residing mainly in the city of Farah and Balochis as third group.
-However, the Kuchi nomads, a Pashtun group, make up a sizeable population in winter.
+Recent statistics showed the city population of about 563,026.
+Pashtuns form the majority of the city's population, constituting 80%, with the Tajiks at 10% and the 10% remaining Balochis.

-The provincial dominant language is Pashto and a little bit of Dari.
+The provincial dominant language is Pashto and Dari (Farsi).

-Economy and transportation
+Economy

 The city is a major trading and farming center in this area.

+Transport

 The Farah Airport is located next to the city and as of May 2014 had regularly scheduled flights to Herat.

 There are secondary roads in different directions from the city.
-As of 2010 Farah City had 30 km of paved roads, 136 km of gravel roads and 150 km of unpaved roads.
+As of 2010, Farah City had 30 km of paved roads, 136 km of gravel roads and 150 km of unpaved roads.
 The major road is Route 515 which connects Farah to the Ring Road.
-Both roads were improved in 2009 in coordination with several ISAF countries.
+Both roads were improved in 2009 with support from several ISAF countries.